anastasiuspernat/anastasiuspernat/README.md

-### Hi there 👋

-Hello, my name is Anastasiy.
+### Hi there 👋 my name is Anastasiy.
 Nice to meet you!

 ⚡ I’m a software engineer, graphic artist, photographer, founder and demiurge at [Anastasiy.com](https://anastasiy.com).
 I'm building solutions for the special effects and game production, the essential software for painters and graphical artists widely used around the world.